-Today Mason explores the concept of beauty from the Taoist perspective.
+Today Mason explores the concept of beauty from the Taoist / Daoist perspective.
 Diving deep into the wisdom and lore of some of the orient's most revered beautifying tonic herbs.
 Famed throughout millenia for their ability to revitalise and enliven the organ and meridian systems of the body.
-Herbs such as Schizandra, Goji, Longan and Pearl take the centre stage here, and Mason explains how you can use these potent tonic herbs to bring both inner and outer radiance to the entire being; body, mind and spirit.
+Herbs such as Schizandra / Schisandra, Goji, Longan and Pearl take the centre stage here, and Mason explains how you can use these potent tonic herbs to bring both inner and outer radiance to the entire being; body, mind and spirit.

 In this podcast Mason chats about:

 Resources100 Day's Of Schizandra